NguyenNhatAnh1611/GrandMidOnline/README.md

 - No Stamina Dash [Infinite Dashing?]
 - Webhook System [Notify you through Discord of what's going on in the game]

-Script is still in development, further updates will be show here and in Changelogs.
+Script still in development, further updates will be show here.

+Lastest Changelogs [13/8/2022] :
+- Version 0.14
+  + Added No Drown
+  + Added No Fall Damage
+  + Added No Stamina Dash
+  + Improved Existed Functions
+- Upcoming :
+  + Water Walk
+  + ESPs
+  + Auto Attack

+Next Update will come around 15/8, stay tuned!